Ioji Temple's main gate

 Io-ji Temple (Sabano Yakushido)

-There are a group of stone tablets surrounding the Yakushido Hall, which is said to be the burial site of the Shinobu Shoji family
+Here, there is a group of stone steles surrounding the Yakushi-do (hall dedicated to the healing Buddha), which is said to be the burial ground of the Shinobu Shoji family (the Sato family)

 The Sato brothers' gravestone is currently protected by a fence, but in the past, people believed that carving the stone and drinking its contents would cure illnesses, in honour of the two brave samurai, and there are traces of carving that remain